AidenCohen/Reflection/README.md

 # Reflection
+## 7/6/17
+Contents
+Today, I learned what a list is in python.
+We talked about how they were a lot like arraylists in java, where you can add and subtract things from a list kind of like an arraylist.
+I also learned a lot about for in loops, and how they can apply to scrolling text.
+A for in loop prints everything within a range.
+I hope that we continue learning at this pace, and I hope that I will succed in achieveing horizontal scrolling text.
+# Reflection
+## 7/6/17
+Contents
+Today, I learned a little bit of python.
+We learned about the input and print functions, and did several challenges along the way.
+We learned about our upcoming project and completed the pokemon challenge, now to complete the rest of it.
+# Reflection
 ## 7/5/17
 Contents
 Today I edited my website again, this time focusing less on the gold plating, and more on the content.
 I learned some new things in css when trying to stream line my animation, and more about transitions when trying to create a new one.
 I also added some words, and pictures onto my home and about pages, and go the nav bar to work.
 I mainly improved and added more stable structure.
 In the future, I hope to add more content, and hope to have fun while adding more to my website.